prateek1592/SirSomeCreditPlz/README.md

 # SirSomeCreditPlz

-A good introduction / summary is given in the Jupyter notebook and it's HTML rendition.
+A good introduction / summary is given in the Jupyter notebook.
 Please refer the same!
 Thanks